All PhD students must pass one of the two following qualifying exams.

 All incoming PhD students are required to take at least one qualifying exam before the beginning of their first semester.
 Students who do not pass this exam at the PhD level are placed in the appropriate 6000 - level courses.
 In order to remain in the PhD program, the student must pass the Qualifying Exam (at the PhD level) by the beginning of the Fall Semester following their admission into the program.

-All PhD students must also pass two of the following five preliminary examinations.
-Exams are offered in May and August of every academic year and can be attempted at most twice.
+All PhD students must also pass four of the following ten preliminary examinations.
+Exams are primarily offered in May and August of every academic year and can be attempted at most twice.
 Exams taken by incoming students in August do not count against this two-attempt rule.

 Note on semester conversion: The above preliminary exams were offered for the first time in May 2013.
 Students transitioning from the quarter-based preliminary examination system to the new one should consult the rules on preliminary exams during the conversion to semesters.